Marceggl/Marceggl/README.md

 I'm here posting repositories with some algorithms that I do during my classes, They're simple for now, but I hope help you with something,

-If you have a hint, or want to talk about something text me on Twitter (@MarcelBarreto),
+If you have a hint or want to talk about something text me on Twitter (@MarcelBarreto),

 Types of algorithms here:
 -Java;